gbagan/gmark/README.md

 **For more details about gMark, please refer to our technical report: http://arxiv.org/abs/1511.08386**

 **gMark was demonstrated in VLDB 2016.
-The gMark research paper has been accepted in the TKDE journal.**
+The gMark research paper was published in the TKDE journal.**

 If you use gMark, please cite: